prangowda/Smart_Home_Monitor_System/README.md

 # Smart Home Monitoring System with AI-Powered Anomaly Detection

-An advanced IoT project that demonstrates integrating multiple IoT sensors with AI for anomaly detection, ideal for showcasing full-stack development skills at a Google interview.
+An advanced IoT project that demonstrates integrating multiple IoT sensors with AI for anomaly detection.

 ## Features